AdrianaPineda/online-learning/README.md

 What do we want to be immutable?
 A/ Our state.
 We need to make everything immutable (initial state from home, and in each reducer)

 Most used immutable data structures: Lists (replace arrays) and maps (replace objects)
+- Objects in immutable are maps
+- Arrays in immutable are lists

 Our rootReducer is not immutable yet, so we use `import { combineReducers } from 'redux-immutable';`